FEATHERS: Federated Architecture and Hyperparameter Search: Training Details

-The search spaces of both the Search stage and Evaluation stage are described in Section \ref{sec:search_spaces}.
-We trained the supernet in the Search stage for $120$ communication rounds on Fashion-MNIST and $240$ communication rounds on CIFAR-10.
-After each HO-phase we used $10$ communication rounds to perform NAS, the communication rounds per HO were computed based on the entropy of the softmaxed reward-estimates as described in Section \ref{sec:HANF}.
-We chose to set $\beta = 4$ in Eq. \ref{eq:ho_rounds} to allow a maximum of $16$ communication rounds for HO, assuming a uniform distribution over the $120$ hyperparameter-configurations we use as a search space.
-In each communication round, all selected clients perform one epoch of training.
+We trained the supernet in the search stage for $200$ communication rounds on Fashion-MNIST and $500$ communication rounds on CIFAR-10.
+After each HO-phase we used $15$ communication rounds to perform NAS, the communication rounds per HO were computed based on the entropy of the softmaxed reward-estimates as described in Section 3.
+We chose to set $\beta = 4$ to allow a maximum of $16$ communication rounds for HO, assuming a uniform distribution over the $120$ hyperparameter instantiations we use as a search space.
+Also, we set $\alpha=0.65$ in all experiments.
+In each communication round, all selected clients perform $5$ epochs of local training.
 Data was shuffled before distributed on each client using a fixed seed.
-During training we used gradient clipping with a value of $5$ and chose a batch size of $64$. \\ After the Search stage we selected the architecture leading to the highest accuracy score obtained in the $120$/$240$ communication rounds for Fashion-MNIST/CIFAR-10.
-This architecture was then used to build and train an evaluation network from scratch as described in Section \ref{sec:HANF}.
-In the Evaluation stage we performed HO again and allowed the training to take place for $1500$ communication rounds where selected clients perform one epoch of training in each communication round.
-We again computed the number of HO-rounds as in Eq. \ref{eq:ho_rounds} with $\beta=4$ and set the number of rounds training under a certain hyperparameter-configuration $\mathbf{h}$ to $10$.
-During training the evaluation network we set gradient clipping to $5$ and chose a batch size of $96$ to be comparable to DARTS.
+During training we used gradient clipping with a value of $5$ and chose a batch size of $64$. \\ After the Search stage we selected the architecture leading to the highest accuracy score obtained in the $200$/$500$ communication rounds for Fashion-MNIST/CIFAR-10.
+This architecture was then used to build and train an evaluation network from scratch as described in Section 3.
+In the evaluation stage we performed HO again and allowed the training to take place for $1500$ communication rounds where selected clients perform one epoch of training in each communication round.
+We again computed the number of HO-rounds with $\beta=4$ and set the number of rounds training under a certain hyperparameter instantiation $\mathbf{h}$ to $15$ with $5$ epochs of local training on each client.
+During training the evaluation network we set gradient clipping to $5$ and chose a batch size of $96$ for Fashion-MNIST/CIFAR-10 and $128$ for Tiny-Imagenet to be comparable to DARTS. \\